Rounded/SlideViewFramework/README.md

     pod "slideframework"

-## Author
+## Usage

-Brian Weinreich, be.weinreich@gmail.com
+Need to add in...

 ## License

-slideframework is available under the MIT license.
+SlideViewFramework is available under the MIT license.
 See the LICENSE file for more info.